minoa-lang/reference/src/items/initializers.md

 - as a parameter of the function, with a matching name and type

 If a parameter is missing, the type must first be provided all generic parameters before being able to be called.
+Any of these parameters which can be derived from the initializer may be inferred by providing a `_`.

 > _Example_
 > ```